concrete5-community/alert_popup/README.md

 You can control these aspects of the modal:

-- width and maximum width
+- width and minimum/maximum width
-- height and maximum height
+- height and minimum/maximum height
 - border size and color
 - backdrop color and opacity
 - option to animate the modal when it opens and closes